MaterializeInc/materialize/doc/user/content/integrations/_index.md

 | TablePlus    | {{< supportLevel alpha >}}       | Connect using the [PostgreSQL database driver](https://tableplus.com/blog/2019/09/jdbc-connection-strings.html).                                                                                                                                                                  | [](#notify) |

 👋 _Is there another SQL client you'd like to use with Materialize?
 Submit a [feature request](https://github.com/MaterializeInc/materialize/issues/new?assignees=&labels=A-integration&template=02-feature.yml)._

+### Terraform

+Materialize maintains a
+[Terraform provider](https://registry.terraform.io/providers/MaterializeInc/materialize/latest/docs) to help you configure Materialize resources like connections, sources, and database objects.
+The Materialize provider is a Terraform plugin that allows Terraform to interact with the Materialize API.

 ## Client libraries and ORMs